-With exponential growth of businesses utilising technology in recent years, information security has increased its importance justifiably.
-We cover top principles of information security, importance of security policies and steps to improve security within an organisation.
-Cyber security is an ongoing concern, requiring constant attention towards improvements and monitoring the current state of systems.
-This is a worry due to increasing speed of technologies and perimeter less organisations defying the traditional boundaries and rendering traditional controls ineffective.
+With the exponential growth of businesses utilising technology in recent years, information security has increased its importance justifiably.
+We cover the top principles of information security, the importance of information security policies and steps to improve an organisation’s security.
+Cyber security is an ongoing concern, requiring constant attention towards improvements and monitoring systems’ current state.
+Due to the increasing speed of technologies and perimeter, fewer organisations defy the traditional boundaries and render traditional controls ineffective.

 What is Information security (Infosec)?

-Information security refers to practices designed to protect electronic, print or any other form of confidential information from unauthorised access.
-It is focused on CIA (Confidentiality, Integrity and Availability) triad.
+Information security is described in practices designed to protect electronic, print or any other form of confidential information from unauthorised access.
+It is focused on the CIA (Confidentiality, Integrity and Availability) triad.
 Information security is also known as infosec for short.
 Data can be called information in specific contexts.
 However, these terms have different meanings.
 Data is an individual unit containing raw and unorganised facts.
 Information is a meaningful form of data after it is structured in a particular fashion.

 Information security vs cyber security

 Often, information security and cyber security terms are used interchangeably.
-Information security deals with protection of all forms of information.
+Information security definition relates to the protection of all forms of information.
 Cyber security is the practice of protecting electronic data from being hacked (compromised or unauthorised access).
-This data may reside on different types of assets that store or process such data such as laptops, workstations, devices, network equipment, etc.
+This data may reside on different assets that store or process such data, such as laptops, workstations, devices, network equipment, etc.

 What is a threat?

 A threat is defined as an event facilitated by a weakness that could lead to unauthorised access to an electronic system.
 Some of the main cyber security threats include ransomware, phishing attacks, unpatched vulnerabilities and insider attacks.

 Threat responses relate to the following possible responses: